24 February 2016 · by Huntress What to Expect When You're Expecting...to Register with a Recruitment Agency

 “We require you to bring proof of your right to work in the UK, so your passport or National Insurance and full birth certificate or ID card.
 We also need you to bring details for your references.” – Gemma, Consultant, Kingsway

-“If you are applying for a temporary job we also need your bank details.
-If you are from outside of the EU please bring your visa, your passport and an NI number.” – Kimberley, Candidate Consultant, Hammersmith
+“If you are from outside of the EU please bring your visa, your passport and an NI number.” – Kimberley, Candidate Consultant, Hammersmith

 Please note you may be required to bring in copies of any qualifications you might have.

 Does everyone need to take numeracy, spelling and IT tests?

 “We offer full numeracy and IT testing, if required by the employer.
 Accountancy & Finance job seekers can also, at times, be asked to complete an Excel test.” - Amel, Associate Manager, Kingsway

 “Our tests allow us to substantiate your CV and quite often we send your scores to our employers to really show off your skills!” – Raj, Consultant, Exeter